yangwu1227/leetcode-ds-algo/hashing/counting/complexities.md

 Each key of the `counts` dictionary is a count of odd numbers encountered so far (`current_odd_count`), and the value is the number of times this count has occurred.

+The `current_odd_count` increases by 1 each time an odd number is encountered.

-When `current_odd_count - k` matches a key recorded in `counts`, it means that between that previous point and the current position, exactly $k$ odd numbers have been added.
-This is because the difference in the number of odd numbers from that previous point to the current point is $k$.
+When `current_odd_count - k` matches a key recorded in `counts`, it means that between the current position $i$ and a previous position $j$ (i.e. the very first time `current_odd_count - k` was added to the hash map with a count of 1), exactly $k$ odd numbers have been encountered since that point.

+Therefore, to get the number of subarrays with exactly `k` odd numbers, we need to find the number of times `current_odd_count - k` has occurred so far.
+This is the value of `counts[current_odd_count - k]`.

+Adding `counts[current_odd_count - k]` to the answer gives the number of subarrays with exactly `k` odd numbers up to the current position.

 ## Time Complexity